Relapses in temporary disability processes

 When, before the temporary incapacity process has reached 365 days, the National Social Security Institute has issued a medical discharge, the National Social Security Institute alone shall be competent to issue a new medical discharge for the same or a similar pathology within the following 180 calendar days.

-To this effect, if the worker is again unable to work due to the same or a similar pathology, before the 180 calendar days following the discharge issued by the National Social Security Institute have elapsed, he/she must apply to the latter for medical leave due to a relapse.
+To this effect, if the worker is again unable to work due to the same or a similar pathology, before the 180 calendar days following the discharge issued by the National Social Security Institute have elapsed, they must apply to the latter for medical leave due to a relapse.